hyperledger/fabric-chaincode-node/README.md

 In line with the advice from [npm on shrinkwrap](https://docs.npmjs.com/files/shrinkwrap.json#description) the modules published do not contain a `npm-shrinkwrap.json` file.

 It is **STRONGLY** recommended therefore that after testing, and before putting your contract into production a `npm-shrinkwrap.json` file is created.
 When the chaincode is install it will be via a `npm install --production` command.

+## Contributing

+If you are interested in contributing updates to this project, please start with the [contributing guide](CONTRIBUTING.md).

+There is also a [release guide](RELEASING.md) describing the process for publishing new versions.

 ---